appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/restarting-host.md

 With Docker, you can rely on the built-in restart policies to handle the automatic startup of your Appcircle server.

-Docker will automatically restart them if the host reboots.
+Docker will automatically restart the server services if the host reboots.

 This eliminates the need for any additional steps or configurations to ensure your application restarts upon host restart.